mikemc26m/reading-notes/102/js.md

 # Class 6 - Javascript

-JS is:
+JavaScript is:

     * Programming language
     * Well known for web pages but works with other apps.
     * Is different than Java
-    *written between script tags in HTML or linked from a .js file.
+    * Written between script tags in HTML or linked from a .js file.

 4 main variables to use